katzazakis/A314cp-SD-built/README.md

 Maybe you have to expand the Filesystem.

-Working on a Raspberry Zero2W only, not tested on Zero1W
+Working on a Raspberry Zero2W or better only, not tested on Zero1W

 Please have a look into the included Readme.